satvik8373/Jay-kirana/README.md

-# Jay-Kirana
+# Jay Kirana - Online Grocery Store

-A full-stack e-commerce application for grocery and daily essentials.
+A modern e-commerce platform for grocery shopping built with React.js and Node.js.

 ## Features